richardjmarini/Nabatc/README.md

 That's about it!

 I'd really like to eat some  rice right now.
-What type of resturant should I goto?
+What type of restaurant should I goto?
 ```
 $ ./classify.py --query="rice"